 For it has been found to be true that modern mass armies are not placed on a war footing without a certain, unavoidable disorder and confusion in the first few weeks.
-This period is exceptionally favorable for all cryptanalytic work, and it is during this period that the basis is laid for habits and methods which will later be applied for a long time by the enemy and which will be changed only gradually; it is consequently of the greatest importance to learn to recognize these habits from the very beginning, for that will help in keeping check on the subsequent development.
+This period is development.

-285 Cartier, Le service d'écoute pendant la guerre, p.
+Cartier, Le service d'écoute pendant la guerre, p.
 457.